jakobhaervig/openfoam-dockerfiles/README.md

 ## 3. Running the Docker container

-Finally, we can run a Docker container with ``/data`` mapped to ``$HOME/openfoam-data``:
+*3a)* Finally, we can run a Docker container with ``/data`` mapped to ``$HOME/openfoam-data``:

 ```shell
 docker container run -ti --rm -v $HOME/openfoam-data:/data -w /data openfoam:<version>
 ```

-Please note that everything in the container is deleted when you exit the container.
+*Please note* that everything in the container is deleted when you exit the container.
 Therefore you should save your simulation results and solver development in ``/data``, which is the only directory that persists when the container is closed.

 Running the above command should leave you inside the Docker container with the username "foam".
 Also, you may access the container through ``$HOME/openfoam-data`` e.g.: